 Hunt around for the bread your child prefers.
 If you slice the bread and freeze it with the slices vertical it is easier to separate them as you need them.

 Some parents prefer to prepare sandwiches while the bread is still frozen.
 The bread thaws in the lunchbox.

-Most gluten-free bread becomes dry and crumbly after a few days, so freeze most of the loaf and refresh slices quickly in the microwave before spreading with margarine and fillings.
+Most gluten-free bread becomes dry and crumbly after a few days, so freeze most of the loaf and refresh slices quickly in the microwave before spreading with fillings.